-When the Group loses control over a subsidiary, it derecognises the assets and liabilities of the subsidiary, and any related NCI and other components of equity.
+When the Group loses control over a subsidiary, it derecognises the assets and liabilities of the subsidiary, and any related Non-controlling interest ("NCI") and other components of equity.
 Any resulting gain or loss is recognised in profit or loss.
 Any interest retained in the former subsidiary is measured at fair value when control is lost.